Youth Services Bureau

 **If you have any questions about how Community Partners works please contact adm@ysbofhuntingtonco.org

-This is an eight week program that provides young people with the tools needed to be successful in life.
+This is an eight week, two hours per session, program that provides young people with the tools needed to be successful in life.

 Sessions Include:

-This is an eight week program that provides young people with the tools needed to be successful in life.
+This is an eight week, two hours per session, program that provides young people with the tools needed to be successful in life.

 Sessions Include: